siddh30/FastFoodie-A-Restaurant-Recommendation-App/README.md

 3) Cleaning and Organizing the data.

-4) Building a Recommender System based on Weighted Content Based Filtering.
+4) Building a Recommender System based on Collaborative Filtering.

 5) UI - The User Interface was built based on python module called Streamlit.